-The development of the GEC Model benefits from expert review within the IEA and beyond and the IEA works closely with colleagues in the global modelling community.
-For example, the IEA participates in and regularly hosts the International Energy Workshop, and the analysis for the Net Zero Emissions by 2050 Scenario was informed by discussions with modelling teams from across the world, including from China, the United States, Japan, the United Kingdom, the European Union and the IPCC.
+The development of the GEC Model benefits from expert review within the IEA and beyond, and the IEA works closely with colleagues in the global modelling community.
+For example, the IEA participates in and regularly hosts the International Energy Workshop, and regularly interacts with the Integrated Assessment Modelling Consortium.
+The initial Net Zero Emissions by 2050 Scenario in 2021 was informed by discussions with modelling teams from across the world, including from China, the European Union, Japan, the United Kingdom, the United States, and the IPCC.

 The IEA also has a long-standing history of working with researchers and modellers around the world as part of its Technology Collaboration Programmes (TCP) network.
 The TCPs support the work of independent, international groups of experts that enable governments and industries from around the world to lead programmes and projects on a wide range of energy technologies and related issues.
-The Energy Technology Systems Analysis (ETSAP) TCP, established in 1977, is among the longest running TCPs.
-Its mission is to support policy makers in improving the evidence base underpinning energy and environmental policy decisions through energy systems modelling tools and capability through a unique network of nearly 200 energy modelling teams from approximately seventy countries.
-The ETSAP TCP develops, improves and makes available the TIMES energy systems modelling platform.
+The Energy Technology Systems Analysis Programme (ETSAP) TCP, established in 1977, is among the longest-running TCPs.
+The ETSAP TCP supports policy makers in improving the evidence base underpinning energy and environmental policy decisions through energy systems modelling tools including the TIMES modelling platform, and brings together a unique network of nearly 200 energy modelling teams from approximately 70 countries.